Radiologic Sciences, B.S. (2 + 2)

 Learn to perform medical imaging procedures to diagnose disease and injury.

-About the Bachelor of Science in Radiologic Sciences
+About Bachelor of Science in Radiologic Sciences

-At the University of Mississippi, radiologic sciences is a 2+2 program that is not completed at the UM-Oxford campus.
-Traditionally, UM students prepare complete two years of coursework then apply to University of Mississippi Medical Center’s Bachelor of Science in Radiologic Sciences program in Jackson, MS. Acceptance into the final two years of clinical coursework is competitive and class size is limited.
+At the University of Mississippi, Radiologic Sciences is a 2+2 program that is not completed at the UM-Oxford campus.
+Traditionally, UM students prepare to complete two years of coursework then apply to University of Mississippi Medical Center's Bachelor of Science in Radiologic Sciences program in Jackson, MS. Acceptance into the final two years of clinical coursework is competitive and class size is limited.
 Licensed professionals are then able to seek further certification and specialization in modalities such as: magnetic resonance imaging (MRI), sonography, radiation therapy, nuclear medicine, or mammography among others.

 While at UM, you will be enrolled in the Allied Health Studies major and be assigned an academic counselor who will ensure that you have the pre-requisite courses needed to be able to apply to the radiologic sciences schools of your choice.
 Pre-requisite requirements are determined by your schools of interest.
 Our office not only keeps you on track with pre-requisites, we provide tutoring, application assistance, mock interviews to help prepare for the actual interview, and help with locating schools based on your criteria.

-Incoming freshman will select the radiologic sciences emphasis for Allied Health Studies on their UM application.
+Incoming freshman will select the Radiologic Sciences emphasis for Allied Health Studies on their UM application.
 Others complete the short online form to be assigned to an HPAO advisor and notified about HPAO programs and services.

 The Value of an Allied Health Studies Degree